-Process flow diagram (PFD) is used in chemical and process engineering.
-This kind of diagrams show the flow of chemical materials and the equipment involved in the process.
+The process flow diagram (PFD) is used in chemical and process engineering.
+This kind of diagram shows the flow of chemical materials and the equipment involved in the process.
 In other words, a process flow diagram shows the relationships between the major components in the system.
 Generally, a PFD shows only the major equipment and doesn't show details.
-A PFD does not show minor components, piping systems, piping ratings and designations.
+A PFD does not show minor components, piping systems, piping ratings, and designations.
 PFDs are applied in visitor information and new employee training.

 A PFD should include:

 - Major equipment symbols, names and identification numbers